deep-learning-security/nips-workshop-2017/cfp.md

 ## Criteria

-A small program committee will review all submissions.
-Our decisions will be made only based on their relevance to the topics of the workshop.
-For technical communications, the novelty will also be considered.
+Our decisions will be made mainly based on their relevance to the topics of the workshop.
+For poster submissions, the novelty will also be considered.

 ## Best Paper Award

-<span style="color:red">We will present a best paper award ($500) to the best technical communication paper!</span>
+<span style="color:red">We will present a best paper award ($500) to the best poster paper!</span>

 ## Program Committee